 — Simple Help (@simplehelpblog) March 13, 2018

-Before we get started there’s something very important to go over first – by changing the font to be bold or italicized, you’ll be making it unreadable for a lot of people who have enabled specific accessibility features.
+Before we get started there’s something very important to go over first – by using italicized or bold on text Twitter, you’ll be making it unreadable for a lot of people who have enabled specific accessibility features.
 It’s probably best to use this sparingly and only within Tweets you’d consider very unimportant.

-With that out of the way – let’s start!
+With that out of the way – let’s jump in!

 - Head over to Twitalics (opens in a new tab/window).
 That’s where most of the action will happen.

 - In the text box at the top of the page, enter the word(s) that you’d like to bold or italicize.
 Then select the actual change you want – bold, italics, blackletter etc. from the list of options below that text box.